JanX2/ShortcutRecorder/README.md

 Usage
 -----
-First, we want to keep value of the control across relaunches of the app.
-We can simply achieve this by using NSUserDefaultsController and bindings:
+First, we want to keep the value of the control across relaunches of the app.
+We can simply achieve this by using `NSUserDefaultsController` and bindings:

     [self.pingShortcutRecorder bind:NSValueBinding
                            toObject:[NSUserDefaultsController sharedUserDefaultsController]
                         withKeyPath:@"values.ping"
                             options:nil];

-The value can be used to set key equivalent of NSMenuItem or NSButton.
+The value can be used to set the key equivalent of an NSMenuItem or NSButton.
 It can also be used to register a global shortcut.

-Setting key equivalent of NSMenuItem using bindings:
+Setting the key equivalent of an `NSMenuItem` using bindings:

     [self.pingItem bind:@"keyEquivalent"
                toObject:defaults